aryanmaurya1/Naari_AS122_CodeMagicians_SIH-2020/README.md

 ## Emarket
 This is digital marketplace where verified msme can promote their product, get real time statistics about the reach of their product, and can also search

-Today we are working on implementing gullak backend.